What is the Medical Research Future Fund?

-$1.1 billion is available from the Medical Research Future Fund for research projects that boost illness prevention and promote early intervention.
+The Medical Research Future Fund is a grant to support research projects that boost illness prevention and promote early intervention.

 Strategy and Priorities